Night Has Come (TV series): Special appearances

 A bullied student of class 2–3, who is also both friend of Yoon-seo and Jun-hee.
-After being face-changed by a classmate's AI and making inappropriate rumors, she could not withstand the pressure of public opinion and committed suicide.
+After being face-changed by a classmate's AI edits, sparking inappropriate rumors about her, she could not withstand the pressure of public opinion and committed suicide.
 Her suicide is the reason that her parents created the game.
 Her Game version is Jung-won.